omoju/IntroCSExperiencePrediction/Readme.md

 ## Data

 The dataset that is used in this project is unfortunately not available for mass consumption, as it contains sensitive, *personally identifiable* student data.

-The dataset was generate through the use of a survey instrument which contains the following attributes for each data point based on a likert scale of 1 to 5, 1 *strongly disagree* and 5 corresponding to *strongly agree*.
+This dataset was generated through the use of a survey instrument which contains the following attributes for each data point based on a Likert scale of 1 to 5, 1 *strongly disagree* and 5 corresponding to *strongly agree*.
 Some items have *yes* and *no* answers.

-#### Self reported attitudes about CS
+#### Self-reported attitudes about CS
 - atcs_1 I like to use computer science to solve problems.
 - atcs_2 I can learn to understand computing concepts.
 - atcs_3 I can achieve good grades (C or better) in computing courses.